GrassjellyMoab/ECHO./README.md

-# ECHO
+# ECHO.

-A React Native Expo forum app built with TypeScript.
+A forum dedicated to raising awareness on fake news while encouraging critical thinking.

 ## Features